777arc/textbook/content/frequency_domain.rst

 .. image:: ../_images/windows.svg
    :align: center
    :target: ../_images/windows.svg
+   :alt: Windowing function in time and frequency domain of rectangular, hamming, hanning, bartlet, blackman, and kaiser windows

 A simple approach for beginners is to just stick with a Hamming window, which can be created in Python with :code:`np.hamming(N)` where N is the number of elements in the array, which is your FFT size.
 In the above exercise, we would apply the window right before the FFT.
 After the 2nd line of code we would insert: